Kaltsoon/nosql/material/3-mongo-operations.md

 > [!NOTE]
 > Choose the update operation based on the number of documents you intend to update (one or many).

-1. Change the publishing year of the book "Brave New World" to 1932 and the ebook status to true
+1. Change the publishing year of the book "The Hobbit" to 1937 and the ebook status to true
-2. Set the number of copies as 0 for all books written by the author "John Ronald Reuel Tolkien"
+2. Set the number of copies as zero for all books written by the author "John Ronald Reuel Tolkien"
-3. Increase the number of copies of books published after the year 1930 by two, _without reading the current values_.
+3. Increase the number of copies of books published after the year 1920 by two, _without reading the current values_.
 Hint: [$inc](https://www.mongodb.com/docs/manual/reference/operator/update/inc/) operator
-4. Add the genre "Adventure" for the book "The Hobbit", _without reading the current value_.
-Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator
+4. Add the genre "Adventure" for the book "Moby-Dick", _without reading the current value_.
+Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator <!-- Add the genre "American literature" for all books written by the author "Colleen Hoover" -->
-5. Remove the genre "Classics" from the book "Anna Karenina", _without reading the current value_.
-Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator
+5. Remove the genre "Classic" from the book "Anna Karenina", _without reading the current value_.
+Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator <!-- Remove the genre "Non-fiction" from the book "Island" -->

 > [!IMPORTANT]
 > Exercise 4 👨‍💻: Save the mentioned five queries to the submission file.